iamnaveen8851/Book-Management-System_APP-Backend/README.md

            a. registration route
            b. login route

 ### Stage 4 auth system for the user with the help of json-web-token/ jwt

         - we'll assign token to the each user once the user logged in and send the token as to id card

+### Stage 5 Create Books-schema and Books-Model to create the books in the database

+    - bookSchema.js
+    - bookModel.js

 ## packages